About

 Peggy Antonakou

-General Manager Southeast Europe at Google
+General Manager Southeast Europe for Google